Skip to main content

 So when using a hotel receipt to claim a tax deduction, it should include the name, location, date, and separate amounts for charges such as lodging, meals, or anything else.

-Importance In The Tech Industry
+Importance in the Tech Industry

 Let’s dive a little deeper into how expense reports offer value beyond their primary purpose.